menu

 Setting & Lifestyle

 Because of many things, Belmont is a great place for families with children to consider.
 First of all, many other families with children live here, making Belmont a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Belmont has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Belmont’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Belmont’s overall crime rate is lower than average for the country.

-Being a small village, Belmont does not have a public transit system used by locals to get to and from work.
+Belmont is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call Belmont home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Belmont residents report their race to be White, followed by Asian.
-Important ancestries of people in Belmont include German, Irish, English, Norwegian, and Swiss.
+The greatest number of Belmont residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Belmont include German, Irish, English, Swiss, and Norwegian.

 The most common language spoken in Belmont is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.

 Notable & Unique Neighborhood Characteristics